Landlord responsibilites in Scotland

 ESPC Lettings can provide expert advice on all aspects of being a landlord – contact the team today using the form below, emailing landlord@espc.com or calling 0131 253 2847.

-You can also drop in to the ESPC Property Information Centre to chat to one of the team.
-View the timetable of when we provide free buy-to-let advice.
+You can also drop in to the ESPC Property Information Centre to chat to one of the team anytime we are open.

 Get in touch